 - Reduce stress.
 Stress weakens the immune system, and winter adds several layers of stress for most of us: (e.g., dealing with storms and power outages, sick kids, less daylight, snow shoveling, and the sometimes-overwhelming demands of the winter holidays—including financial stress.
 Make this your season to explore stress-reducing strategies.

 - Keep holiday food safe.
 Foodborne illnesses sicken 48 million Americans each year.
-Avoid becoming one of them.
+Avoid becoming one of them with these food safety tips.

 - Say “Yes” to a seasonal flu shot.